AMARDEEP115/static-youtube-clone/README.md

 # YouTube-Clone
- ## This is a clone of YouTube website, were we can see trending videos and can search any kind of videos.
-I have used google youtube api in this.
+ ## This project is a clone of YouTube website, were we can watch trending videos and can search any kind of videos, using google youtube api in this.
+Here you will be able to search  vides for anything and by default trending videos.

 # <a href="dulcet-chaja-b6c81e.netlify.app/">Live Preview »
 </a>